kc961163/newsgroups-classification/README.md

 ## Introduction

-*This project focuses on classifying newsgroup posts using two types of models: a generative model (Naive Bayes) and a discriminative model (Logistic Regression).
+*This project focuses on classifying newsgroup posts using two types of models: a generative model (Naive Bayes) and a discriminative model (Logistic Regression and Convoluted Neural Network).
 We use the 20 Newsgroups dataset to train, evaluate, and compare the performance of these models.*

 ## How to Download the Data